-There are no Master’s or PhD programs awarded in Intercultural Dialogue, at least none that have surfaced in searches thus far (if you know of one, please send an email and it will be added to the list).
+There are no Master’s or PhD programs awarded specifically in Intercultural Dialogue, at least none that have surfaced in searches thus far (if you know of one, please send an email and it will be added to the list).
 However, there are graduate programs for the study of Dialogue more generally, and some for Intercultural Communication or Cross-Cultural Communication; there are others for various combinations of Conflict / Peace Studies, or Interfaith / Interreligious Studies, or Border / Transborder Studies, and any of these topics should permit a focus on intercultural dialogue by an interested student.
-(If one of the programs listed here is not, in fact, friendly to the topic, again, please send an email and it will be removed from the list).
+(If one of the programs listed here is not, in fact, friendly to the topic, please send an email and it will be removed from the list).
 More general degrees offer a sequence of courses which might be appropriate (as when the University of Oklahoma lists Intercultural/International Communication as a potential area of study within either the MA or PhD in Communication; University of New Mexico uses Intercultural Communication as one of three possible concentrations in the PHD in Communication).
 Some even offer certificates (Kansas State University offers one in Dialogue, Deliberation and Public Engagement which can be used to fulfill course requirements in the Communication MA; University of St. Michael’s College at the University of Toronto in Canada has a stand-alone Diploma in Interfaith Dialogue).

 A large number of other fields, such as Linguistics, Translation, International Relations, Anthropology, Sociology, Political Science, Psychology, Education, Human Geography, Social Work, Social Justice, Human Rights, Refugee Integration, or Migration, seem likely to permit an interested student to spend time studying issues relevant to Intercultural Dialogue, even if the final degree does not bear that title.
 And it can be important to learn how each country interprets each possible field of study.
 For example, the Master of Applied Linguistics at Macquarie University (Australia) focuses on the connection between Language and Culture, and is awarded by Linguistics, but the Master of Learning and Communication in Multilingual and Multicultural Contexts at University of Luxembourg (Luxembourg) has its roots within Education.
 The Master in International Migration and Ethnic Relations at Malmö University (Sweden) comes out of Global Political Studies, but the MA in the Construction and Representation of Cultural Identity at the University of Barcelona (Spain) is managed by Philology and Communication.
 Despite differences in their disciplinary homes, any of these programs seem likely to encourage a focus on Intercultural Dialogue.
 None of these degrees are listed below, but they indicate the broader range of what is available.

 Most likely programs are at the Master’s level, but a few are for Doctorates (PhD or Doctor of Philosophy is the most common, but a few other degrees appear as well).
-The titles vary: most are Master of Arts (MA) or Master of Science (abbreviated MS in the USA but MSc in the EU) degrees, but others are Master of Philosophy (MPhil), and a few have unique names: Master of X. Whatever term appears on the program’s webpage was used here.
+The titles vary: most are Master of Arts (MA) or Master of Science (abbreviated MS in the USA but MSc in the EU) degrees, but others are Master of Philosophy (MPhil), and a few have unique names: Master of X. Whatever term appears on the program’s webpage is used here.
 Some programs require full-time residence, with others choosing blended delivery (meaning students work online, but periodically are expected on campus); a few are offered entirely online.
 Many programs in Europe or Asia are taught in English, or in multiple languages with English being one.
 Since details can change quickly and often, links to the programs are provided here rather than specifics.
 The list is organized by degree title, not geography.
 A surprising number of programs are offered collaboratively by multiple universities, which seems especially appropriate to the topic of Intercultural Dialogue.

 This list is a first attempt and will be updated frequently.
 Send an email if you are in, or know of, a program that should be included in the next iteration.